Cross-correlating the EMU Pilot Survey 1 with CMB lensing: Constraints on cosmology and galaxy bias with harmonic-space power spectra: Comparison with sample covariance

 \section{Comparison with sample covariance}

-In order to test the robustness of our fiducial analysis against the analytical covariance of \Cref{eq:covs}, we compare our pipeline with one set of models using the sample covariance.
+In order to test the robustness of our fiducial analysis against the analytical covariance of \autoref{eq:covs}, we compare our pipeline with one set of models using the sample covariance.
 We construct $1000$ mock realisations of correlated \textit{Planck} PR4 CMB convergence and galaxy density field using \texttt{GLASS} \citep{Tessore2023GLASS:}.
-The galaxy number density and survey area in simulations are consistent with EMU PS1 (see \Cref{subsec:EMUPS}).
-The redshifts of the simulated set of galaxies follow the \texttt{SKADS} redshift distribution with flux density cut at $0.18$ mJy.\\ We compute the pseudo-$C_\ell$ power spectra from simulations with the same method described in \Cref{subsec:pseudo-cl}.
+The galaxy number density and survey area in simulations are consistent with EMU PS1 (see \autoref{subsec:EMUPS}).
+The redshifts of the simulated set of galaxies follow the \texttt{SKADS} redshift distribution with flux density cut at $0.18$ mJy.\\

+We compute the pseudo-$C_\ell$ power spectra from simulations with the same method described in \autoref{subsec:pseudo-cl}.
 Then, we construct the sample covariance as

 where $N_{m}$ is the total number of simulations, $\tilde{C}^{WX,m}_\ell$ is the power spectrum estimated from the $m\text{th}$ simulation and